ramo4040/NodeJs-Exercise/README.md

 **User Stories**

-* As a sales manager, I want to manage the list of customers, suppliers, invoices, and orders (read, add, delete, modify).
+* As a sales manager, I want to manage the list of customers, invoices, and orders (read, add, delete, modify).

 **Goals**